-The Catholic Christian presence on the Internet is so important nowadays.
-A few years ago TV and radio were the massive means of communication.
-Today it’s clear that they’ve all come together in one: the Internet.
+The Catholic Christian presence on the internet is so important nowadays.
+Years ago TV and radio were the massive means of communication, but today it’s clear that they’ve all come together in one: the Internet.

-Pope Benedict XVI, when speaking about social communication in 2009, urged youth with these words: “Dear Brothers and Sisters, I ask you to introduce into the culture of this new environment of communication and information technology the values on which you have built your lives”.
+Pope Benedict XVI said, “Dear Brothers and Sisters, I ask you to introduce into the culture of this new environment of communication and information technology the values on which you have built your lives”.

-We’re no longer speaking of the internet as merely a tool for evangelization, but of an environment, a common place in which we all encounter.
-So it’s important to keep in mind these 7 tips that we are sharing.
+We’re no longer speaking of the internet as merely a tool for evangelization, but of an environment, a commonplace in which we all encounter people of an array of backgrounds.
+It’s important to keep in mind these 7 tips that we are sharing.
 They will help you improve your personal experience on social media and carry Jesus’s message to many of your friends.

-The key to this point is to always build.
+The key to this is to always build.
 A Church that builds is a Church that raises the Kingdom of Christ on earth.
-One’s own testimony of faith transferred to others will radiate light.
+One’s own testimony of faith shared with others will radiate light.
 It’s not very common that a young person decides to speak publicly of their faith since, generally, they will receive only questioning or criticism.
 But this doesn’t matter.

-Attacks must always be met with Jesus’ teaching: love.
-The day will come in which we won’t know how to answer these criticisms or persecutions- that’s normal.
-We don’t know it all, but we can always humbly say something like: “I don’t really know, but I’ll look it up”.
 Our authentic life testimony will lead others to catch that “something” that the Christian has, which is Jesus Christ.
 God is always at the essence of our preaching.
-Don’t be afraid to speak of God on your social media!
-Encourage yourself to share your faith with others!
+Don’t be afraid to speak of God on social media!
+Be encouraged to share your faith with others!

 “For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline.
 So do not be ashamed of the testimony about our Lord or of me his prisoner.
 Rather, join with me in suffering for the gospel, by the power of God” (2 Timothy 5-8).